 Our future goals:

 - To add more sewing machines in the current rented space.
 There is space for 10 more machines at $500.00 each.

 - Hire 10 more girls at $250 per month (Bonuses will come from profit).

 - Provide the workers with training and mentoring from business owners and professionals.

 - Dreaming big… Build a factory that will house 50-machines, and a daycare center.

 WHAT CAN I ‘DO’?

 The need is great for mentoring and business education.
 Take an opportunity to share your knowledge and skills, if a short trip to Cambodia fits into future plans.
 A donation toward expansion is another way to contribute.
-All donations made out to “WORK OF YOUR HAND” receive a charitable donation receipt.
+All donations made out to “WORK OF YOUR HAND” for $20 CAN or more will receive a charitable donation receipt.